 Even big newspapers were launching their own productions.
 Not only because it was trendy, but also, because it was a way to diversify their revenue sources.
 And now, spending so much time at home, we have discovered that we still need to read a good newspaper, but it does not mean that we quit our favorite podcast, right?

-Monetizing ads and data
+Monetizing podcast libraries, ads and data

 In terms of variety, podcasts mean many different things.
 New products usually attract new audiences, that can be segmented and analized to improve the product itself and for advertising purposes too.

 Spotify is one of the most important music streaming platforms and yet, they are investing more and more money and resources in their podcast library.
 Why?
 Because they have found out, that podcasts attract a new audience.
-People who might not use the platform to listening to music, but who are happy to browse through their podcast catalogue.
+People who might not use the platform to listening to music, but who are happy to browse through their podcast libraries.

 Also, podcasts are incredibly flexible.
 During these months of lockdown, podcast became something different for many people too.
 The option of listening to the latest episode while commuting to work was not available anymore.
 Instead, there were soooo many things to do at home!
 And podcast have been introducing us all to a whole new world of things we didn’t know how to do.
 Or simply we didn’t know about.
 So variety applies to audience, but also, to topics.